tococorocko/overwatcher/README.md

 # Ruby on Rails application to browse your favourite Overwatch hero!

-This is the Code Challenge.
+This is a Code Challenge.

 ## License